GSA/open-gsa-redesign/_apidocs/opportunities-soap-api.md

 awdnbr|		NA|	NA
 archdate|	1.
 No validation is performed on this field.
 However, if this value is available, this field should meet the character limit/restrictions<br><br> 2.
 This date cannot be in past; has to be in future|	1.
 DATE field in unexpected format.
 Expects YYYYMMDD<br><br>  2.
 This opportunity cannot be cancelled contact| NA| NA desc|	1.
 This field is required where applicable |	1.
-This opportunity cannot be cancelled.
+This opportunity cannot be cncelled.
 The cancel request is missing 'Cancellation description' field.

+<p><small><a href="#">Back to top</a></small></p>

 #### getNoticeData

 Individual business rules per field are listed across each of the fields in below table.

 Element Name	|	Business Rules |	Error Messages with respect to business rules (If any)
 ------ | ------- | ------- | ------- | --------